KufbsrieEwz/Code-Ninjas/Archaea/README.md

 - winget: installs winget

 ### TODO
-- [ ] add winget and setup into one script
 - [ ] create a script / system that will run from a network share
 - [ ] add command line flags for certain settings + a default